The Ungraceful Guide | Budget Travel Guides

 View from the top prayer Hall

-At first glance the significance of this fact was a bit lost on us.
-The site is beautiful but small and unimposing, and not yet having seen the mind-boggling size of Cambodia’s Angor Wat Complex we didn’t really have a frame of reference, but we were suitably impressed none the less.
-Two tiny sanctuaries sit at the top of a decaying and oh so slippery staircase.
-Two reception halls mark the plains below one either side of the main “axis” or avenue that runs from prayer hall to entrance.
+At first glance, the significance of this fact was a bit lost on us.
+The site is beautiful but small and unimposing, and not yet having seen the mind-boggling size of Cambodia’s Angkor Wat Complex we didn’t really have a frame of reference, but we were suitably impressed nonetheless.
+Two tiny sanctuaries sit at the top of a decaying and oh-so-slippery staircase.
+Two reception halls mark the plains below on either side of the main “axis’ ‘ or avenue that runs from the prayer hall to the entrance.

 As with the Angkor temples, symbolism plays a massive part in the design and location of the temple.
 The shadow of the phallic-shaped mountain peak of Phou Kao was chosen as the site for this important place of worship as it was thought to represent the embodiment of Shiva a god who is often depicted as a Phallic shape, that’s right people… he’s a willy god, and we spent the whole day giggling like teenage girls at the fact.

-You’ll find the carving of the Buddha’s foot print in the cliff face as well as a huge boulder carved to look like an elephant (revered in Buddhism) and the crocodile stone which is believed to have been used for Human sacrifice.
+You’ll find the carving of the Buddha’s footprint on the cliff face as well as a huge boulder carved to look like an elephant (revered in Buddhism) and the crocodile stone which is believed to have been used for Human sacrifice.

 Hogan hikes